tmtk75/gh-oidc-sample/README.md

 # README
-A sample for https://github.blog/changelog/2021-10-27-github-actions-secure-cloud-deployments-with-openid-connect/ Call `get-caller-identity` of AWS in GitHub Actions using OIDC provider.
+A sample for https://github.blog/changelog/2021-10-27-github-actions-secure-cloud-deployments-with-openid-connect/

+Call `get-caller-identity` of AWS in GitHub Actions using OIDC provider, then the exit code is 0.

 # Getting Started
 ```